Questions & Answers

 Q: I assumed you are Jääportit; is there anyone else involved?

-A: Yes, this is one man project.
-Few additional members has been involved during the years:
+A: Yes, this is a one-man project.
+A few additional members have been involved during the years:

 • Vesa Partti plays electric guitar on the song Gnosis released on compilation album “My Own Wolf: A New Approach to Ulver” (2007).